Maths

 The mathematics curriculum at Hillcrest allows students to develop and explore areas of mathematics in a logical and cumulative manner.
 Interconnection and review of topics if critical to our learning journey and students are allowed plentiful opportunities to apply learnt skills in a variety of contexts.

-Key: Number (red), Geometry (orange), Algebra (green), Ratio and Proportion (blue), Probability and Statistics (purple)
+Key: Number (Green), Geometry (Orange), Algebra (Blue), Ratio and Proportion (Pink), Probability and Statistics (Purple)

 Topics of the same colour interconnect, though there is regular overlap between skills.